majewsky/blog-data/posts/argh-pm.md

 the single archive approach of Pacman, it might be that the metadata is put at the end of the tarball.
 You would then have to decompress the whole archive (possibly over a gigabyte) to get at a few kilobytes of metadata.

-By the way: Before we get to RPM, let me take a moment to acknowledge the outstanding [Debian Policy Manual][dpm], which specifies every last bit of the dpkg format in a relevant and concise manner.
+By the way: I want to take a moment to acknowledge the outstanding [Debian Policy Manual][dpm], which specifies every last bit of the dpkg format in a relevant and concise manner.
 Kudos to everyone who contributed to it.

 [dpm]: https://www.debian.org/doc/debian-policy/index.html